cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

 With these filters, all the SR-IOV VFs whose PF kernel ifname matches `enp2s0f0np0` will be assigned to `a-side` pool, whereas all the VFs under the PF named `enp2s0f1np1` are advertised as part of `b-side` pool.

+#### Configuration updates

+Configuration updates are allowed, although some configuration attributes are marked immutable as changing them might cause impact to running workloads (ex: SR-IOV VFs disappearing) or trigger resource churn towards the kube api (could affect scheduling in unexpected ways).
+Below is a list of which attributes cannot be changed at runtime:
+- Driver name
+- SR-IOV vf counts

+Adding and changing pools and filters is supported, and when a change is detected, the agent immediately runs a scan and publishes the new version of the resource slices.

 #### Publishing and claiming resources